Connect with others who understand.

 Why Does a Person Develop Inhibitors?

 The risk of developing inhibitors mainly depends on the type and severity of hemophilia you have.
 According to the Hemophilia Federation of America, around 30 percent of people with severe hemophilia A will develop inhibitors at some point.
-Typically, inhibitors develop during childhood, especially within the first 50 infusion treatment days.
-In some cases, inhibitors may develop later in life after treatment is complete, but this is rare.

-Although it is less common, people with mild to moderate hemophilia can also develop inhibitors.
+Although it’s less common, people with mild to moderate hemophilia can also develop inhibitors.
 It’s estimated that between 5 percent to 8 percent of those with mild to moderate hemophilia A may develop inhibitors.
-Even less common is developing inhibitors with hemophilia B. This only occurs in 2 percent to 3 percent of cases.

 Certain risk factors can increase the likelihood of developing inhibitors.
-These include:
+According to the Hemophilia Federation of America, these include:

 • Being of African American or Hispanic descent